pkd2512/pkd2512.github.io/src/contents/about.md

 intro:
   hed: Prasanta Kumar Dutta

-  dek: Prasanta Kumar Dutta is an Information Experience Designer from India, working at the intersection of design, coding, and journalism at Reuters.
-With a background in engineering and design, he crafts data-driven pieces that help narrate important stories visually.
-Several of his work has been recognized with numerous awards.
-He also teaches and talks about data visualization, narrative cartography, and design at eminent institutes across&nbsp;India.
+  dek: Prasanta Kumar Dutta is an award-winning Information Experience Designer from India, working at the intersection of design, code, and journalism at Reuters.
+With a background in engineering and design, he crafts data-driven pieces that visually narrate important stories and solve problems in an aesthetically engaging way.
+Outside the newsroom, Prasanta writes and performs poetry and comedy, and dabbles in generative art, photography, and zine-making.
+He co-hosts a creative coding meetup in London that brings together artists, technologists, and enthusiasts.
+He also teaches and speaks on data visualisation, design, and narrative cartography at leading institutions across&nbsp;India.

   img: hero.webp